queer-community-allies/queer-community-allies/about/index.md

 - Sarah DeLong (she/her/hers or they/them/theirs)
 - Dave DeLong (he/him/his)

 Contact us if you want to get involved!
 We are currently a tiny organization with limited volunteer opportunities aside from joining the board to organize efforts.
 Due to the COVID-19 epidemic, our service opportunities are even more limited.
 We welcome adults 18+ who can pass a background check and who are creative and willing to devote a few hours each month.
-We have existed for just over a year and to date have raised almost $3,000 in donations.
+We have existed for almost two years and to date have raised almost $4,000 in donations.